shieldon-io/document-translations/en/guide/fatfree.md

 });
 ```

+That's it.

 Now, you can access the Firewall Panel via URL:

 ```bash
 https://for.example.com/firewall/panel
 ```

+The default login is `shieldon_user` and `password` is `shieldon_pass`.
+After logging in the Firewall Panel, the first thing you need to do is to change the login and password.

 Shieldon Firewall will start watching your website if it get enabled in `Deamon` setting section, make sure you have set up the settings correctly.